shadowed1/Chard/README.md

 - Run Linux Apps with GUI support natively inside ChromeOS with GPU acceleration!
 - This is a Gentoo Stage3 chroot that builds an independent Linux environment in a semi-sandboxed environment.
 - Automated install will build everything needed with full hardware detection.
 - *Chard is in early development.
-Bug reports, suggestions, ideas, and anything else is greatly appreciated!*
+Bug reports, suggestions, and ideas are greatly appreciated.*

 <br>